PsiCodes/ktxpy/README.md

 have a questions, ideas, need help or want to propose a change just open an issue.
 Pull request are greatly appreciated.

+##Special Thanks
+Special Thanks To Rosmoe for awesome editor,Roumen Petrov for termoneplus & hzy3774 for un7zip

 ## GNU GPL 3.0 Licence